Compression-aware Training of Neural Networks using Frank-Wolfe: Introduction

 While there is evidence of pruning being beneficial for the ability of a model to generalize \citep{Blalock2020, Hoefler2021}, a higher degree of sparsification will typically lead to a degradation in the predictive power of the network.
-To reduce this impact, two main paradigms have emerged. \emph{Pruning after training}, most prominently exemplified by Iterative Magnitude Pruning (IMP) \citep{Han2015}, forms a class of algorithms charaterized by a three-stage pipeline of regular (sparsity-agnostic) training followed by prune-retrain cycles that are either performed once (\emph{One-Shot}) or iteratively.
-The need for retraining to recover pruning-induced losses is often considered to be an inherent disadvantage and computationally impractical \citep{Liu2020a, Ding2019, Wortsman2019, Lin2020}.
+To reduce this impact, two main paradigms have emerged: \emph{pruning after training}, most prominently exemplified by Iterative Magnitude Pruning (IMP) \citep{Han2015}, forms a class of algorithms characterized by a three-stage pipeline of regular (sparsity-agnostic) training followed by prune-retrain cycles that are either performed once (\emph{One-Shot}) or iteratively.
+The need for retraining to recover pruning-induced losses is often considered to be an inherent disadvantage and computationally impractical \citep{Liu2020a, Ding2019, Wortsman2019, Lin2020, Zimmer2021}.
 In that vein, \emph{pruning during training} or \emph{regularization} approaches avoid retraining by inducing strong inductive biases to converge to a sparse model at the end of training \citep{Zhu2017, CarreiraPerpinan2018, Kusupati2020, Liu2020a}.
-The ultimate pruning then results in a negligible performance degradation, rendering the retraining procedure superfluous.
 However, such procedures incorporate the goal sparsity into training, requiring to completely train a model per sparsity level, while IMP needs just one pretrained model to generate the entire accuracy-vs.-sparsity frontier, albeit at the price of retraining.